jina-ai/docs/chapters/primitive_data_type.rst

 ====================

 We expect you have a clean Python 3.7/3.8/3.9 (virtual) build.
-WIth Jina installed on your machine:
+With Jina installed on your machine:

 .. highlight:: bash
 .. code-block:: bash

-    pip install -U jina>=0.8
+    pip install -U jina

 Overview